ssbc/ssb-db2/README.md

      * Default: false
      */
     automigrate: true,

     /**
+     * If the migration plugin is used, then when migration has completed, we
+     * will remove the entire `~/.ssb/flume` directory, including the log.
+     *
+     * As the name indicates, this is dangerous, because if there are other apps
+     * that still use `~/.ssb/flume`, they will see an empty log and progress to
+     * write on that empty log using the `~/.ssb/secret` and this will very
+     * likely fork the feed in comparison to new posts on the new log.
+Only use
+     * this when you know the risks and you know that only the new log will be
+     * written.
+     * Default: false
+     */
+    dangerouslyKillFlumeWhenMigrated: false,

+    /**
      * An upper limit on the CPU load that ssb-db2 can use while indexing